UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 In deregulated states like PA, OH, and IL, your chosen supplier handles your electricity rate, while your local utility manages delivery and grid fees.

 While Texas often dominates the national conversation around deregulated electricity, several other prominent states offer robust energy choice programs with surprisingly similar delivery charge structures.
-The fundamental rule of deregulation remains the exact same across state lines: you have the right to shop for your electricity supply on an open market, but your locally assigned utility company still handles the physical delivery and continues to bill you for necessary grid maintenance.
+The fundamental rule of deregulation remains exactly the same across state lines: you have the right to shop for your electricity supply on an open market, but your locally assigned utility company still handles the physical delivery and continues to bill you for necessary grid maintenance.
+Each state manages its utility pricing uniquely, but the core principles of grid reliability remain consistent.

 Pennsylvania

 In Pennsylvania, your local utility company — such as PECO or PPL Electric Utilities — operates as an Electric Distribution Company (EDC).
 When you shop for a highly competitive supplier through the state’s official marketplace, your new supply rate immediately replaces the utility’s default generation price.
-However, your EDC confidently continues to charge fixed and variable distribution fees to maintain the local power grid and ensure reliable service.
+However, your EDC confidently continues to charge fixed and variable distribution fees to maintain the local power grid.

 Ohio